santhoshbethi/myFocus_Chrome_extension/README.md

   - Content script runs at `document_start`, shows a small goal banner, and analyzes pages automatically when Focus mode is ON and a goal exists
   - Updates the banner with the recommendation (READ/SKIP) and score after analysis
   - Starts a focus session timer when Focus mode is enabled; stores the session end (`focusEndAt`) and shows a live ⏳ mm:ss countdown on each page
-  - On YouTube, when the on-device model is available, it scores each video card against your goal and blurs only non-matching videos (score < 60).
-If the model is unavailable, no blurring is applied.
+  - On YouTube, when the on-device model is available, it scores each video card against your goal

 - Analysis pipeline:
   1) Prompt API (Language Model): instruction-style prompt produces Summary, Relevance, and Recommendation (used directly from the content script)